dovholuknf/foundryvtt-zrok-bootstrapper/README.md

 ![image](https://github.com/dovholuknf/foundryvtt-zrok-bootstrapper/assets/46322585/d7e30ecf-06be-4a6e-b14b-82aa0154ba87)

-# zrok and Foundry Virutual Tabletop (VTT)
+# zrok and Foundry Virtual Tabletop (VTT)

-This repository is meant to help people use `zrok` to run Foundry Virutual Tabletop (VTT).
-There are two basic sections, using a zrok public share, accessable to anyone on the internet who knows the url or a zrok private share, where there users need to also have zrok installed and is **only** available via zrok (but available to anyone who has zrok running).
+This repository is meant to help people use `zrok` to run Foundry Virtual Tabletop (VTT).
+There are two basic sections, using a zrok public share, accessible to anyone on the internet who knows the url or a zrok private share, where their users need to also have zrok installed and is **only** available via zrok (but available to anyone who has zrok running).

 ### YouTube Video Overview: